 - property inspection

-The approved vets must submit reports to Primary Industries and Regions SA (PIRSA) and notify the Chief Veterinary Officer about breaches of protocol.
+The approved vets must submit reports to the Department of Primary Industries and Regions (PIRSA) and notify the Chief Veterinary Officer about breaches of protocol.

 To become an approved vet for this program contact: